apify/actor-whitepaper/README.md

 - Mention CI/CD, e.g. how to integrate with GiHub etc.
 - IDEA: How about having an "event log" for actors?
   They would be shown in UI, and tell user what happened in the actor.
-This can be done either in API or by special message to log, which will be parsed. **Or with the notifications/messaging API**
+  This can be done either in API or by special message to log, which will be parsed.
+  **Or with the notifications/messaging API**
 - Add ideas for the permission system
+- Add more pictures